apfister/featureservice-translator/README.md

 # Feature Service Translator
 Translate fields in an existing feature service using google translate.

+## Requirements
+- NodeJs
+- A hosted feature service
+- An `OBJECTID` field in said feature service

+## Setup
 - Add a `config.json` file in your root that follows the example below
+- run `node index.js` from your favorite terminal application
 - The output will create fields in your feature service that follows this pattern: `fieldName_{languageCode}`

 `config.json.` example